Top 10 Spectacular Attractions in Sandakan, Sabah: Wildlife, Culture & Nature Wonders

 Fun Fact: Sun bears have the longest tongue of any bear species, helping them extract honey and insects from tree bark.

-3. Take a Night Walk at Rainforest Discovery Centre (RDC)
+3. Rainforest Discovery Centre (RDC)

 The Rainforest Discovery Centre is a world-class educational facility and one of the most accessible ways to experience Borneo’s lush, biodiverse forests.
-Located within the Kabili-Sepilok Forest Reserve, this spot offers a comprehensive introduction to the flora and fauna of Sabah.

 The centerpiece of RDC is its 27-meter-high canopy walkway, stretching across 347 meters of forest canopy.
 From this elevated platform, visitors can spot over 300 species of birds, including the famous Bornean Bristlehead, Hornbills, and Pittas.
 Birdwatchers will be thrilled by the rare species this attraction offers.